-The Summer Cancer Research Fellowship/Internship program provides a unique opportunity for current sophomore, junior or senior undergraduate students to engage in innovative integrative biology approaches to cancer research through the National Cancer Institute’s (NCI) Integrative Cancer Biology Program (ICBP).
+The Summer Cancer Research Fellowship/Internship program provided a unique opportunity for current sophomore, junior or senior undergraduate students to engage in innovative integrative biology approaches to cancer research through the National Cancer Institute’s (NCI) Integrative Cancer Biology Program (ICBP).
 The ICBP, composed of multi-disciplinary Centers across the United States, focuses on the analysis of cancer using systems biology approaches.
 Investigators within each ICBP Center integrate experimental biology research with mathematical and computational modeling to gain new insights into the biology and management of cancer.

-Selected student participants are paired with a faculty-mentor from a participating ICBP Center based on the student’s indicated research interests.
-Through mentored research projects, faculty lectures, seminars, discussions and other activities, the student gains both an understanding and appreciation of major questions currently under investigation and the novel research approaches being used within the ICBP Centers.
+Selected student participants were paired with a faculty-mentor from a participating ICBP Center based on the student’s indicated research interests.
+Through mentored research projects, faculty lectures, seminars, discussions and other activities, the student gained both an understanding and appreciation of major questions currently under investigation and the novel research approaches being used within the ICBP Centers.

 Travel, Stipend and Housing

-Participants will receive a travel allowance up to $600 (total) for travel to the paired ICBP Center at the beginning of the program and return travel home at the end of the program.
-Participants will receive a stipend of $3,300 for the nine week summer program.
-Housing accommodations, up to $100 per night, will be arranged by each ICBP Center's staff in conjunction with the NCI staff.
+Participants received a travel allowance up to $600 (total) for travel to the paired ICBP Center at the beginning of the program and return travel home at the end of the program.
+Participants received a stipend of $3,300 for the nine week summer program.
+Housing accommodations, up to $100 per night, were arranged by each ICBP Center's staff in conjunction with the NCI staff.